prince-kr-dev/OOPs-Practice-Sets/README.md

 1. **Class and Object**:
    Write a class `Car` with properties like `brand`, `model`, and `year`.
 Add a member function to display the car's details.
 Create an object of `Car` and call the display function.

+3. **Constructor and Destructor**:
+   Create a class `Student` with properties `name` and `age`.
+Add a parameterized constructor to initialize these properties, and a destructor that prints when an object is destroyed.
+Create and destroy a `Student` object to observe the output.

+5. **Copy Constructor**:
+   Create a class `Book` with properties like `title` and `author`.
+Write a copy constructor to create a copy of a `Book` object.
+Test the copy constructor by creating a new object as a copy of an existing one.